EditaLatifi/Hypoteq/GRAPH_API_SETUP.md

 1. Contact form is submitted
 2. API checks if `USE_GRAPH=true`
 3. Authenticates with Azure AD using client credentials
-4. Sends email via Microsoft Graph API as `fisnik.salihu@hypoteq.ch`
+4. Sends email via Microsoft Graph API as `info@hypoteq.ch`
 5. Email appears in sent items of the mailbox

 ## Fallback Options